 How to Appeal the Deportation and Exit Order in Korea

-A deportation order and an exit order from the immigration office is subject to the judicial review of the court.
-It is true that the immigration office has a broad range of discretion power in deciding whether to remove foreigners from Korea.
+A deportation order and an exit order from the immigration office are subject to the judicial review of the court.
+The immigration office indeed has a broad range of discretion power in deciding whether to remove foreigners from Korea.
 That power, however, is still under the scrutiny of the law.
-Therefore, under Korean law, any foreigner who received a deportation or exit order can appeal for the reconsideration of the validity of that order.
+Therefore, under Korean law, any foreigner who received a deportation or exit order can appeal for reconsideration of the validity of that order.

 There are two possible ways to appeal the decision from the Korean immigration office.

 An individual who was given a deportation order may file an administrative appeal.
 This appeal is made to the Minister of Justice of Korea through the head of the immigration office.
 This administrative appeal must be filed within 7 days after the receipt of the deportation order.

 Alternatively, the party can appeal to the Administrative Appeals Tribunal, which in general shall be filed within 90 days after the notice of the order or 180 days after the order was issued, whichever comes first.

 This administrative appeal is a kind of prepositive procedure for the court appeal.
 Any party who objects to the decision from the agency can bring the case to the administrative court, which is explained below.